Emergency Dentist – Hillsboro, OR

 Lost Filling/Crown

-If you’re able to locate your restoration, pick it up, rinse it off, and temporarily place it back on your damaged tooth using a dab of denture adhesive or toothpaste.
-It’s important to remember that this isn’t a permanent solution, and your tooth is at risk of developing an infection until the restoration is repaired or replaced by a professional.
+• How You Should Handle a Lost Filling or Crown: If you’re able to locate your restoration, pick it up, rinse it off, and temporarily place it back on your damaged tooth using denture adhesive or toothpaste.
+Alternatively, you can keep it safe in a secure container and let us place it for you.

 Broken Denture